-Talk with an estate planning law firm like The Taormina Firm to determine the difference between a Will and Trust and to decide which estate planning option is right for you.
+Talk with a St. Louis estate planning law firm like The Taormina Firm to determine the difference between a Will and Trust and to decide which estate planning option is right for you.

 When most people think about estate planning, they think about a Last Will and Testament.
 We have seen countless movies and TV shows where the family estate planning attorney reads the dead relative’s Will aloud to the family, ultimately resulting in chaos and frustration with family members.
 But while Wills may make for good plot devices in movies, they are not the best option available to families in the real world for estate planning.
 Especially for young families, Revocable Living Trusts are preferred, if not outright recommended, as the best estate planning vehicle available to them.
 To better understand why, we need to look at the differences between Wills and Revocable Living Trusts.

 A Will is a written legal document providing for the disposition of property at one’s death.
 For a Will to be valid in Missouri, it must be in writing, be signed by the Testator (i.e. the person who creates the Will),and two disinterested witnesses (i.e. people who will not take under the Will) in the presence of the Testator.
 A Will is the simplest way to provide for one’s estate.
 But while a Will does a good job with disposing of the Testator’s property after death, it offers few other advantages.

 A Revocable Living Trust, on the other hand, provides additional advantages that are not legally allowable through a Will.
 Depending on your situation, a Revocable Living Trust may be the preferred method of distributing your estate at death.
 A Revocable Living Trust is called “revocable” because you can amend or revoke it any time before your death.
 You can even change the beneficiaries or Trustees of the Revocable Living Trust at any time.
 Upon the creator’s death, however, the Revocable Living Trust becomes irrevocable and cannot be changed.